bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

 * The [index][key index]{:#term-key-index}{:.term} number is a 32-bit integer specified by the program.

-In the normal form shown in the above illustration, the parent chain code and the index number are fed into a one-way cryptographic hash ([HMAC-SHA512][]) to produce 512 bits of deterministically-generated-but-seemingly-random data.
+In the normal form shown in the above illustration, the parent chain code, the parent public key, and the index number are fed into a one-way cryptographic hash ([HMAC-SHA512][]) to produce 512 bits of deterministically-generated-but-seemingly-random data.
 The seemingly-random 256 bits on the righthand side of the hash output are